abdulghani/blissful-ignorance/notes.md

 imagine it you are a speck of dust from big-bang 13 billion years ago, carrying lineage all the way to you in the present through its cosmic infinite recursion that is a whole lot of lineage encoded in your existence

+having emergent different way to align with cosmic recursion to secure continuation